zdoom-docs/staging/md/ZScript/Classes.md

 flag member will be publicly visible regardless of the backing integer's visibility.

-Flags defined in ZScript are usable from `DECORATE`.
+Flags defined in ZScript are usable from DECORATE.

 <dl class="syn"><dt>FlagDefinition</dt><dd>